-- "What is often interpreted as racism is really classism." - "Materialistic items (like clothes, cars, etc.) are an accurate indication of one's class." - 'My class background is most important in defining who I am."
+- "What is often interpreted as racism is really classism." - "Materialistic items (like clothes, cars, etc.) are an accurate indication of one's class." - "My class background is most important in defining who I am." - "Day to day, my class background is more important to me than any other aspect of my identity."